Arsenikki/kuberseni-gitops/README.md

 Secrets are encrypted using [sops](https://github.com/mozilla/sops) before being pushed into this repository.
 The encrypted secrets are then decrypted by sops using the private key inside the cluster.
 For encryption/decryption, I use [age](https://github.com/FiloSottile/age).
-Secrets environment variables for the cluster are in [cluster-secrets.yaml](cluster/base/cluster-secrets.yaml).
-The non-secret variables are in [cluster-settings.yaml](cluster/base/cluster-settings.yaml).
+Secrets and ConfigMap values are stored centrally in [cluster-secrets.yaml](cluster/base/cluster-secrets.yaml) and in [cluster-settings.yaml](cluster/base/cluster-settings.yaml).

 ---